Three Weeks Road-Tripping In Northern Thailand.

 Can you see me?

-It was even worth the grumbles at the final 800 metre climb!
+But it was even worth the grumbles at the final 800 metre climb up!

 It’s a beautiful walk.
 I highly recommend adding this to your Northern Thailand roadtrip itinerary.

-We loved the days road trip to far Northern Thailand.
+We loved the days road trip to far, far of Northern Thailand.

 It took us about 1.5 hours from Chiang Rai to reach the Golden Triangle – the point in Thailand where you can see Laos and Myanmar from the one spot on the river bank.